AMythicDev/minus/README.md

 pass the limit.

 ## End user help
-Here is some help for the end user using an application that depends on minus
+Here is the list of default key bindings.

 | Action            | Description                                        |
 | ----------        | -------------                                      |